jindongli-Ai/CVTGAD/README.md

 ```

 # Cite
-Some code we borrow from GOOD-D
+We borrow some codes from GOOD-D
 https://github.com/yixinliu233/G-OOD-D